This summary of age discrimination law in France has been prepared by Capstan, the Ius Laboris member for France: www.capstan.fr

-- facilitating the redeployment of senior workers,
+- the redeployment of senior workers, and

-Within such a context, the age discrimination provisions can be considered as a legal tool contributing to the redeployment of senior workers.
+Within such a context, age discrimination provisions can be considered as a legal tool contributing to the redeployment of senior workers.

 French discrimination law is constructed first and foremost on the basis of the principles of equality and freedom invoked in numerous fundamental constitutional and international texts.

-Under French law, the age discrimination legislation is based on both labour law and criminal law provisions.
+Under French law, age discrimination legislation is based on both labour law and criminal law provisions.
 Pursuant to these provisions, as a general principle, any distinctions justified by the age of the individual must be considered as illegal.